Spend enough time in the Strength & Conditioning world and you’ll eventually hear the legend of Milo of Croton.

-Milo was an ancient Greek wrestler with super-human strength (Grandpa?).
+Milo was an ancient Greek wrestler (circa 530 BC) with super-human strength (Grandpa?).
 But this strength was not given, it was earned.
 As the legend goes, one day a calf was born near Milo’s home.
 Young Milo decided to pick up this calf baby and carry it on his shoulders.
-This was his routine.
+This became his routine.
 Everyday Milo would return to the calf baby and carry it around.
 But here’s the thing about calf babies – they grow.
 Each day the calf baby got a little bigger and each day as Milo returned to carry it around, he got a little stronger.
 Weeks turned to years and eventually Milo was carrying a bull.

 It’s a legend often told by strength coaches for the obvious moral significance: humble beginnings + small, incremental progress = legendary results.

 Stress the body too little and it will wither.
 Stress the body too much and it will break.
 But stress the body just right and it will adapt.
 Isn’t that beautiful?
-We are adaptation machines – just add the right amount of stress.
+We are adaptation machines – simply add the right amount of stress.
 We call this The Law of Progress Overload and like all laws, there are rules:

 THE 5 RULES OF PROGRESSIVE OVERLOAD